nathan1998tw/DCmeter/README.md

 # DCmeter
-DC voltage and current measure module
+This is DC voltage and current measure module
+Hardware is designed using AltiumDesigner